numpy/numpy/doc/source/reference/arrays.classes.rst

 unexpected results when you use matrices but expect them to act like
 arrays:

-1. Matrix objects can be created using a string notation to allow Matlab- style syntax where spaces separate columns and semicolons (';') separate rows.
+1. Matrix objects can be created using a string notation to allow Matlab-style syntax where spaces separate columns and semicolons (';') separate rows.

 2. Matrix objects are always two-dimensional.
 This has far-reaching implications, in that m.ravel() is still two-dimensional (with a 1 in the first dimension) and item selection returns two-dimensional objects so that sequence behavior is fundamentally different than arrays.

 3. Matrix objects over-ride multiplication to be matrix-multiplication. **Make sure you understand this for functions that you may want to receive matrices.
 Especially in light of the fact that asanyarray(m) returns a matrix when m is a matrix.**

 4. Matrix objects over-ride power to be matrix raised to a power.
 The same warning about using power inside a function that uses